Internet of Things Graduate Certificate

 - Business professional working alongside IoT engineering teams in industry functions including Product Management, Program Management, Sales and Marketing, Corporate Strategy, Venture Capital, and M&A

 - Courses within the certificate should be taken for graduate credit and a grade

-- Along with the non-credit short course, undertake 4 courses within the program for credit to complete the certificate.
+- Take 4 courses within the program for credit to complete the certificate.
 These can be in one of our advisory focus areas, or students can choose courses in several focus areas.

 - Tailor the certificate to your interests and career goals

 - Receive a B (3.0) or better in each course

 - A conferred Bachelor’s degree with an undergraduate GPA of 3.0 or better (degree recommended in an engineering field)

 - Certain courses within the program require advanced knowledge or specific programming languages

 - Approval is on a course-by-course basis, please check course pages for additional information

 - To pursue a graduate certificate, you need to apply.